mountainManCode/bet_online_blog/README.md

-# Inhabitent
+# Bet Online Blog

 A WordPress theme for Bet Online blog website.
 Purpose it to create more traffic for it's main website.
-This theme was forked from Underscores.
+This theme was created from Underscores.

 ## Technology Used